lmoss/onesharp/index.md

 :::{tip}
 Most of the chapters in the book are [Jupyter notebooks](https://docs.jupyter.org/en/latest/index.html).
 So rather than simply read, they are intended to be *run*.
 One way to use them is to save them and then run them locally.
-Alternatively, one could open them on a hosting service like Cocalc, Binder, or Google Colab.
-At the present time, I don't have buttons to run it on Cocalc, and the berst option is to run them on Colab.
+Alternatively, one could open them on a hosting service like CoCalc, Binder, or Google Colab.
+At the present time, I don't have buttons to run it on CoCalc, and the best option is to run them on Colab.
 For this, one starts by clicking on the button at the top.
 :::